 19 January 1937: Re-marries Weill in a civil ceremony in Westchester County.

-Summer 1937: Moves with Weill into a duplex apartment in Manhattan, their first permanent home in the U.S.
+Summer 1937: Moves with Weill into a duplex apartment on E. 62nd Street in Manhattan, their first permanent home in the U.S.

 24 October 1937: Plays The Suicide in the premiere of Marc Blitzstein’s radio opera, I’ve Got the Tune, broadcast on CBS.